Adriano Barra

 Replica symmetry breaking in dense neural networks,

-Journal of Statistical Physics arxiv in press (2022).
+Journal of Statistical Physics 189, 24 arxiv webpage (2022).

 This research is crucial for the project and BulBul was the principal sponsor.